 Kittens in Colonies

 If you take kittens from colonies (and for that matter, pounds and sometimes even breeders), expect them to bring with them the gift of cat flu which can either be herpes or calici virus based.
 Untreated herpes virus can damage their eyes and cause blindness, and the calici virus can kill if the carer / owner is not extremely diligent, and can cause permanent damage to their gums and teeth.
-Also ringworm and other diseases are common in kittens and cats coming from sources outside of your home or someone you trust, such as a reputable rescue group whom you can contact anytime if you have any concerns.
+Also ringworm and other diseases are common in kittens and cats coming from sources outside of your home or someone you trust, such as a reputable rescue group who you can contact anytime if you have any concerns.
+These cats will need vet care, medication and good quality food to recover.
+Please ensure you keep them fully isolated away from your own cats for at least 2 weeks or more and disinfect your hands and change your clothes after leaving the room they are being isolated in.
+Also ensure your own cats are fully vaccinated before bringing strays home.

 DO NOT TAKE KITTENS FROM COLONIES unless you have found a safe place for them BEFORE you take them.
 That means someone capable of nursing them back to health if needed.
 And someone capable of rehoming them safely – that means DESEXED AND VACCINATED and hopefully microchipped.
 Unweaned kittens must be fed with proper kitten formula every 2-3 hours or they will die.
-If you find a mewing baby kitten, please observe from a distance for up to 3 hours to determine if mama cat is coming back (she probably is) before you even consider taking any action to remove the kitten.
-As chances are if you remove an unweaned kitten from the care of their mother (even if it appears at first she’s abandoned her baby) they will die unless they go to an experienced hand-rearer with the time for 2-3 hourly feeds for the next month or so.
-Please also consider that when mama cats do abandon a single baby, it’s usually because the kitten is not viable and is going to die no matter what.
+If you find a crying baby kitten, please observe from a distance for up to 3 hours to determine if mama cat is coming back (she probably is) before you even consider taking any action to remove the kitten.
+If you remove an unweaned kitten from the care of their mother (even if it appears at first she’s abandoned her baby) they will die unless they go to an experienced hand rearer with the time for 2-3 hourly feeds for the next month or so.
+IT IS EXTREMELY HARD TO FIND HAND REARERS.

 DO NOT GIVE KITTENS AWAY FOR FREE – often they don’t have a good end.
 People who have very bad intentions are usually very good at dressing up and lying.
 There are a number of ways these kittens meet a bad end often ending up as live snake food, or to train dogs the aggression of the kill into a fighting dog, or to “blood” greyhounds for racing.